bxparks/AceSegment/examples/AutoBenchmark/README.md

 results below show that every processor, even the slowest AVR processor, is able to meet this threshhold.

-* For the `LedMatrixDirect` type, this involves turning off the previous digit, sending the 8 bits for the current digit's 8 LED segments in a loop, then turning on the current digit.
+* For the `BaseModule` and `BareFast4Module`, this involves turning off the previous digit, sending the 8 bits for the current digit's 8 LED segments in a loop, then turning on the current digit.
 The `digitalWrite()` function is called 10 times.
-* For the `LedMatrixSingleShiftRegister` type, the 8 LED segment bits are sent using software SPI or hardware SPI.
+* For the `SingleHc595Module` type, the 8 LED segment bits are sent using software SPI or hardware SPI.
 (Software SPI uses the `shiftOut()` method, which is implemented using a loop of `digitalWrite()`.
-* For the `LedMatrixDualShiftRegister` type, the LED digit pins and the LED segment pins are using conceptually a single SPI transaction.
+* For the `DualHc595Module` type, the LED digit pins and the LED segment pins are using conceptually a single SPI transaction.
 For software SPI, this is implemented using 2 `shiftOut()` operations.
-For hardware SPI, this uses a single `transfer16()` command.
+For hardware SPI, this uses a single `SPI::transfer16()` command.

 On AVR processors, the "fast" options are available using the [digitalWriteFast](https://github.com/NicksonYap/digitalWriteFast) library whose